 Common Generation Resource evolutions, including startup and ramp to LSL, power operations, and shutdown from power operations, with and without Ancillary Service Resource Responsibility, are described in the following.
 The QSE may manage these evolutions by different methodologies and the following descriptions are not meant to be all-inclusive.
 The evolutions described below recognize that the control of Resources connected to the ERCOT Transmission Grid is a joint responsibility of both the QSE and ERCOT Operations personnel.

 In the ERCOT implementation, the SCED application is an application that is responsible for determining the optimum RT generation dispatch that minimizes the SCED objective function (which can be generally described as representing the ERCOT total RT dispatch cost subject to reliability constraints).
 The SCED outputs include Generation Resource Base Points and Locational Marginal Prices (LMP).
-To perform the optimization calculation, the SCED uses input from the Resource Limit Calculator and other EMS applications.
-In general, the Resource Limit Calculator is responsible for determining the Generation Resource input data set for SCED.
+To perform the optimization calculation, the SCED uses input from the Resource Limit Calculator (RLC) and other EMS applications.
+In general, the RLC is responsible for determining the Generation Resource input data set for SCED.
 This includes the LSL/LASL/LDL/HDL/HASL/HSL, and Generation Resource maximum up and down ramp rates (SURAMP and SDRAMP) available to the SCED function.
 Additionally, any logic equations associated with the determination of these values based on Resource Status telemetry is also implemented in the RLC.

 For example, RLC uses the Normal and Emergency Ramp Rates provided by QSE telemetry for each of its Generation Resources when determining these SCED Up and Down Ramp Rates.
 The Ramp Rate telemetry values include Normal Up Ramp Rate (NURR), Normal Down Ramp Rate (NDRR), Emergency Up Ramp Rate (EURR), and Emergency Down Ramp Rate (EDRR).
 These values are subject to ERCOT system validation rules described below.
 If a telemetered value fails a validation test, the Resource Limit Calculator utilizes in place of the telemetered value the appropriate ramp rate from the Resource Parameter Update Application, which provides ramp rate values as submitted in the RARF or changed by the QSE through the MMS Resource Parameter Update Application.
 Ramp Rate validation rules include: